ckelner/slack-export-prettify/README.md

 # Slack Export Prettify
 A super simple client-side only SPA that takes Slack Exports (zip) and displays them in a human readable format in the browser.

+# How to use it?

+Just visit https://ckelner.github.io/slack-export-prettify/ and upload your zip!

 # Stack
 Browser only single page app.
 Hosted on GitHub pages for simplicity.
 Utilizes the following tools/libraries: